 Ductless Heat Pump Installation in Portland, Eugene, and Salem

 You can have HVAC specialists maintain your ductless mini-split unit conveniently instead of the painstaking job of doing it yourself.
-Our expert technicians serving Portland, Eugene, and Salem areas will clean indoor and outdoor units, clean the filters, or recommend replacements where necessary.
+At The Heat Pump Store, our expert technicians serving Portland, Eugene, and Salem areas will clean indoor and outdoor units, clean the filters, or recommend replacements where necessary.

 They also treat indoor coils with coil brushes, compressed air, and disinfectants.
 We will also diagnose any issues that we find with your HVAC.
 Contact us today to discuss and schedule a ductless mini-split cleaning plan.